Intracranial aneurysm: Subsequent analysis

-Although the initial ISAT analysis appeared to favor endovascular coiling over microsurgical clipping, subsequent meta-analysis have questioned that conclusion finding higher incidences of recurrence.
+Although the initial ISAT analysis appeared to favor endovascular coiling over microsurgical clipping, subsequent meta-analysis have questioned that conclusion finding higher incidence of recurrence.
 A large meta-analysis from Johns Hopkins University published in Neurosurgery concluded that "there is no clear consensus in these two studies or in the 45 observational studies included."

 Updated data from the ISAT group in March 2008 shows that the higher aneurysm rate of recurrence is also associated with a higher re-bleeding rate, given that the re-bleed rate of coiled aneurysms appears to be 8 times higher than that of aneurysms treated with surgical clipping in this study.
 The ISAT authors conclude that "when treating ruptured cerebral aneurysms, the advantage of coil embolization over clip ligation cannot be assumed for patients younger than 40 years old."
 Other studies have directly questioned the ISAT's conclusions.
 This conclusion is based on a number of methodological assumptions itself and other authors have cautioned about extending it to other patient populations.